 If you chose to engage in sexual relations, remember that sexually transmitted diseases are present in Costa Rica.
 Condoms are readily available in grocery stores at the checkout counter, but after stores close, availability is limited.
 Please note that Plan B (morning after pill) is not available in Costa Rica.
 Contraceptive pills are generally available over the counter.
-Please refer to http://ec.princeton.edu/countryquery.asp for information about contraceptive pills in Costa Rica.
-Emergency contraception information is provided at the same website.
+Please refer to http://ec.princeton.edu/worldwide/ for information about contraceptive pills in Costa Rica, including emergency contraception information.
 Please note emergency contraception is only legal in Costa Rica when prescribed by a doctor in the case of reported rape.

 Studies have shown that alcohol use is correlated with higher rates of violence.
-If you choose to consume alcohol, exercise moderation, and NEVER leave your drink unattended.
-Cases of drugs added to unattended drinks, offered drinks, and in rare cases by bartenders have occurred in Costa Rica.
+If you choose to consume alcohol, exercise moderation, and NEVER leave your drink unattended and do not accept a drink you have not seen prepared/opened to prevent drugs from being introduced into your drink.

 Costa Rica has very strict laws regarding sexual harassment and assault.
 While the culture is much more demonstrative both verbally and physically, crossing personal boundaries is not acceptable.
-The organization for judicial investigation (OIJ) will receive and prosecute sexual harassment claims.
+The organization for judicial investigation (OIJ) receives and prosecutes sexual harassment claims.
 Sexual assault is a felony, as is sex with minors.
 We strongly recommend reporting sexual harassment or assault to the authorities.